-Three stages lead to sexual addiction: 1) Unhealthy sexual behaviors provide self-centered pleasures; 2) Such behaviors are chosen to alter moods and emotions.
-Shame, emotional withdrawal and self-absorption escalate and life becomes unmanageable; 3) Efforts to stop such "acting out" are unsuccessful-in spite of negative consequences or a sincere desire to quit.
+Three mileposts mark the way of sexual compulsion and addiction: 1) Unhealthy sexual behaviors-such as using pornography and sex with self-provide self-centered pleasures; 2) Such behaviors are pursued to alter moods and emotions.
+Shame, emotional withdrawal, and self-absorption escalate and life becomes unmanageable; 3) Efforts to stop such "acting out" are unsuccessful-in spite of sincere desires to quit or mushrooming negative consequences.